MammosGeorgios/mammosgeorgios.github.io/docs/pages/academy/lessons/getting-started-with-python.md

 python3 -V
 ```

-- Whenever we use terminal command, we will be using bash (git bash for windows users).
+- Whenever we use terminal command, we will be using bash (git bash for Windows users).
 - Bash is strict on capitals, make sure you write -V and not -v.
 - If you somehow end up in a python terminal, type exit to return.